 - Profit/(loss) arising on property disposals property disposals are disclosed separately as they are not considered to be part of adjusted trade performance and there is volatility in the size of the profit/(loss) in each accounting period. - Movement in the valuation of the property portfolio this is disclosed separately, due to the size and volatility of the movement in property valuation each period, which can be partly driven by movements in the property market.
-This movement is also not considered to be part of the adjusted trade performance of the Company and would prevent year on year comparability of the Company's trading performance if not separately disclosed. - Costs directly associated with the Government enforced closure of pubs as result of the Covid-19 pandemic.
-These costs are disclosed separately as they are not considered to be part of normal trading activities. - A refund in relation to the settlement of a long-standing claim with HMRC regards gaming duty is separately disclosed due to its size. - Impairment of amounts owed by group undertakings this is disclosed separately, due to the size of the movement.
+This movement is also not considered to be part of the adjusted trade performance of the Company and would prevent year on year comparability of the Company's trading performance if not separately disclosed. - Impairment of amounts owed by group undertakings this is disclosed separately, due to the size of the movement.
 This movement is also not considered to be part of the adjusted trade performance of the Company and would prevent year on year comparability of the Company's trading performance if not separately disclosed.

-Notes to the Financial Statements for the 52 weeks ended 24 September 2022 (continued)
+Notes to the Financial Statements for the 53 weeks ended 30 September 2023 (continued)